omardevm/MVVM_Unsplash/README.md

 # MVVM Unsplash
-This is my Android Application "MVVM Unsplash" for DaCodes.
+This is my Android Application "MVVM Unsplash".
 Hope you enjoy it.

+It uses Dagger, Kotlin Coroutines, MVVM, Navigation Components and Retrofit.

 ## Installation
 Clone this repository and import into **Android Studio**